tIsGoud/Doorbell-via-Wemos-and-optocoupler/README.md

 # Doorbell via Wemos and optocoupler

-This is the digital version or v2.0 of my [initial doorbell project](https://github.com/tIsGoud/Doorbell-via-Wemos/).
+This is the new version of my [initial doorbell project](https://github.com/tIsGoud/Doorbell-via-Wemos/).
 The main goal is to determine if the doorbell was pressed and perform some actions based on it.

 I could have made a version 2.0 of the initial setup but that did not feel right.
 The hardware and the software are very different.